HarvsDucs/gemini_file_search/README.md

     python delete_file_stores.py
     ```

-## Notes
+## Safety & Security

--   The `genai.Client()` automatically looks for the `GOOGLE_API_KEY` environment variable.
+-   **API Keys**: Never commit your `.env` file or hardcode your API key.
+The `.gitignore` is set up to exclude `.env` and Python virtual environments.
+-   **Data Privacy**: Files uploaded to Gemini File Search are stored by Google.
+Please refer to Google's data privacy policies regarding the Gemini API.
--   File Search Stores are persistent.
-Remember to clean them up if they are no longer needed to avoid clutter or potential costs.
+-   **Clean Up**: File Search stores are persistent.
+Use the app or `delete_file_stores.py` to remove data when you are done to avoid confusing overlap or unnecessary storage.